Abdul879/bootstrap-project/README.md

 ## 📌 Project Overview
-This project is created as part of the **KeshavSoft Internship Task**.
 The goal was to explore the official Bootstrap 5 documentation, understand its components,
 and build **three fully responsive pages** by remixing Bootstrap UI elements.